 Atmosphere–Space Interactions Monitor

-The Atmosphere–Space Interactions Monitor, or ASIM, will be installed outside the European space laboratory Columbus to monitor electric events at high altitudes.
+The Atmosphere–Space Interactions Monitor, or ASIM, is installed outside the European space laboratory Columbus to monitor electric events at high altitudes.

 For years, their existence has been debated: elusive electrical discharges in the upper atmosphere that sport names such as red sprites, blue jets and elves.
 Reported by pilots, these ‘transient luminous events’ are difficult to study as they occur above thunderstorms.